kerimoyle/libcellml-tutorials/tutorials/tutorial6/tutorial6_cpp.rst

 In order for components to be able to relate to one another, we have to define two things.
 Firstly, the hierarchy in which they exist - this is called the *encapsulation* and determines which components are able to access others.
 Each component is only visible to its direct parents, direct children, and siblings (those which share a direct parent).
-Secondly, we need to define the way in which the varaibles within the component relate to those outside it.
+Secondly, we need to define the way in which the variables within the component relate to those outside it.
 This is done by creating *equivalent variables*.

 We have already defined the encapsulation hierarchy by setting our components to be nested within other components in steps 2.a and 3.b-d.